SerachK/Protfolio_Projects/mr_fuzzy/mr_fuzzy_factory's_README.md

 - The new page lander-1 showcases effectiveness over homepage and therefore the factory should consider replacing homepage with lander-1 page.

-I might consider analyzing further the website funnel to better understand which page loses most sessions and create an AB testing to confirm page improvement.
+I would have probably consider analyzing further the website funnel to better understand which page loses most sessions and create an AB testing to confirm page improvement.